Chinese premier says reforms, not stimulus, vital for growth

 "We hope that negotiations will be carried out on the basis of mutual respect, balance, mutual benefit and good faith, so that a solution can be found acceptable to both sides," he added.

-Li is on an official visit to Singapore ending Friday.
-He is set to participate in the 33rd ASEAN Summit and its related events.
+Li is on an official visit to Singapore to attend an annual summit of the Association of Southeast Asian Nations, which begins later Tuesday.